The Myth of the Perfect Girl

 From the astonishingly talented writer of The Accidental and Hotel World comes Ali Smiths brilliant retelling of Ovids gender-bending myth of Iphis and Ianthe, as seen through the eyes of two Scottish sisters.
 Girl Meets Boy is about girls and boys, girls and girls, love and transformation, and the absurdity of consumerism, as well as a story of reversals and revelations that is as sharply witty as it is lyrical.
 Funny, fresh, poetic, and political, Girl Meets Boy is a myth of metamorphosis for a world made in Madison Avenues image, and the funniest addition to the Myths series from Canongate since Margaret Atwoods The Penelopiad.

-Download Unspeakable Things Book in PDF, Epub and Kindle
+Download The Purity Myth Book in PDF, Epub and Kindle

-Download The Curse of the Good Girl Book in PDF, Epub and Kindle
+Download How to Create the Perfect Wife Book in PDF, Epub and Kindle